Our Behaviour

 The charmer in us (alongside our pleaser or rescuer) may appear attractive - even inauthentically charismatic (yet may be lying with a smile on our face), know all the right things to say, yet be trying to manipulate, exploit, con our way towards getting what we want.
 We may break rules thinking we can get away with them with little remorse.
 Inside we may feel socially isolated, empty, lonely.

 Habitual Lying Going against our conscience, morality & personal integrity, we may lie for many reasons, motivations - often lying out of fear or being seen to be vulnerable or a form of control - protecting ourself, as a way of dealing with others' reactions, where we have learnt to lie to cope with people's rejection, disapproval, hurt, anger.
 Numb, empty inside, we may feel we have little substance, internal structure, centre, be afraid of the consequences in telling the truth, as it is (often as protection against pain, shame).
 We may worry how people will react (e.g. letting people down, disappointing, hurting, upsetting or annoying them - especially if they become angry, judgemental - which is probably what we do to ourselves ).
 Other motivations to lie may include: struggling to grow up, to shore up our defences, to gaslight others, hide an unhelpful habit, addiction.
-(Back in childhood we may have learnt to lie to our parents to feel safe, not disappoint, upset our parents, needing to receive their validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance, trust.)
+Manipulation or lying may have been familiar in our upbringing, as if that's the only way we know or back in childhood we may have learnt to lie to our parents to feel safe, not disappoint, upset our parents, needing to receive their validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance, trust.
 If we weren't understood, seen as a child, not wanting others to judge our external life, we may have learnt to lie to protect ourself.
 The counselling for lying can be a place to rediscover our own, authentic self, be in touch with our internal self-worth.
 Some may end up pathologically lying where we get a thrill in manipulating others through lying, which may need addressing through the domain of specialist help.

 The Trickster Archetype character in many cultures, the subject of religion, folklore and mythology, a trickster has a great degree of secret knowledge, intellect and guile, using these to play tricks on others, crossing boundaries, disobeying convention and breaks societal normal rules, physical rules, violating natural order, disrupting normal life, reinventing it on a new basis, often in "playful" ways.
 We can also experience our own, internal trickster - a trickster mind, that we allow to lie, justify, manipulate ourself.
 Discerning, filtering this can be challenging.